"If I had my own way, I would ban his music": Blakk Rasta boldly jabs Sarkodie

 - Sarkodie released a song allegedly directed at the actress in response to an accusation that he refused to accept responsibility for pregnancy with her 10 years ago

-- Blackk Rasta's remarks, posted in an Instagram video on UTV, gathered various views from many online users
+- Blakk Rasta's remarks, posted in an Instagram video on UTV, gathered various views from many online users

 PAY ATTENTION: Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!